(Opinion) Why Start A New AI / Digital Consultancy?

 Up until recently, the Big 4 consultants have dominated enterprise conversations and action around AI.
 The result?
 Lots of risk-focused frameworks, some strategic direction, endless gab fests, but not much action in terms of creating production-quality solutions that drive commercial outcomes.

-That said, the tide is turning and business leaders are (finally) seeking to create AI-driven solutions, which creates an opportunity to shift from a strategy to execution (which the Big 4 struggle to address)
+That said, the tide is turning and business leaders are (finally) seeking to create AI-driven solutions, which creates an opportunity to shift efforts from strategic to solution execution (which the Big 4 struggle to address).

 …which leads to an opportunity for a new provider

 With the existing fragmented market, there are plenty of providers with a single focal point of value.
 That may be around a function (such as building solutions), a sector focus, or vendor partnerships.
-These are all valid, but by creating a consultancy that blends strategy, building, and skills development, working across vendor platforms, I believe our approach aligns to the current market need.
+These are all valid, but by creating an AI / digital consultancy that blends strategy, building solutions, and skills enhancement, working across vendor platforms, I believe our approach aligns to the current market need.

 Consumers are demanding AI driven solutions